Huánuco Pampa: The Storage Area

 The storage area at Huánuco Pampa includes 497 qullqas (storehouses) and 30 processing and administration buildings.
 The city may have been an extremely important redistributive center supplying the provincial villages of the area it administered with the products of other regions.
 Qollqas are constructed in rows and made of pirqa masonry, just as the residential districts.
 The groups of storehouses included: 1) a small zone of storehouses which may have held the stores, of the Sun, the state religion; 2) minor groups of single storehouses apparently devoted to special shrines or ceremonial activities; 3) an ill-defined section of buildings which may have held a wide variety of goods in temporary storage for more immediate uses; and 4), the largest group, which was devoted to long-term storage of various food stuffs and other goods in technologically specialized facilities.
 Storage was very diverse among crops, for example, root crops were placed in the middle of layers of straw, bound into bales with rope and stored in rectangular structures, while maize was stored shelled, in large jars which were put in circular storehouses with stone floors.
-Highland root crops made up for 50-80% of the space, while maize made up for 5-7%.
+Highland root crops made up 50-80% of the space, while maize made up 5-7%.